Art and Music Therapy for Addiction Treatment in Texas

 How does music therapy work in recovery?

-Art therapy allows us to work with our hands in their own ways, which helps our patients open up to treatment.
-Music therapy is the next step and involves incorporating written lyrics with original music that works with coping skills and builds confidence within our patients.
-Learning a new skill such as playing music or understanding the musical process removes the addictive mind from critical thinking.
-We instead teach our patients to look deeper into the core of their need for addiction and provide a self-analysis through musical expression.
+Music therapy involves incorporating written lyrics with original music that works with coping skills and builds confidence within our patients.
+Learning a new skill (such as playing music or reading sheet music) allows addicted people to practice critical thinking.
+We encourage our patients to look deeper into the core of their addiction and provide a self-analysis through musical expression.

-The field of music therapy to heal the body and soul has been actively used in medicine for years and has proven psychological healing properties.
-Our patients with depression and anxiety find music therapy to be one of the most relaxing treatments that prove to them tenfold that they don’t need substances to find this relaxation and calm.
+The field of music therapy to heal the body and soul has proven psychological healing properties.
+Individuals with depression and anxiety disorders tend to find music therapy to be one of the most relaxing treatments.

 - Writing music